 However, if you’re facing this situation, it’s important you understand your rights under NZ employment law.
-Even during the Covid-19 crisis, businesses are still legally obliged to follow fair and reasonable processes if they want to make staff redundant.

-In this article, we’ll explain your entitlements, and processes businesses should follow, so you can make sure you’re being treated fairly.
+In this article, we’ll explain your entitlements, and the processes businesses should follow, so you can make sure you’re being treated fairly.

 Know your redundancy rights